iHoudi/Shifty/README.md

 # Shifty
-A simple 7-segment display utilizing a shift register and Arduino
+A simple 7-segment display utilizing a shift register and Arduino.